opeepl/backend-test/README.md

 The task is to complete the library, so that the methods defined in ExchangeRateService are completed.
 Testcases should probably also be improved and expanded upon.

+Focus should be on writing good code, not adding the most features possible.

 The code should use this API: https://exchangeratesapi.io/.

 Delivery should either be a fork of the repository or a zipfile containing the entire repository.

+Estimation for the task is around 2 hours.
+Additional features and suggestions that didn't make it into the code can be explained and put in a txt file.

 ## Things To Consider